 More details about fabrication of spherical and non-spherical microparticles can be found here.

 Skin is one of the most common methods for drug administration.
 Microfluidic chips for skin drug administration normally employ microneedles.
-Microneedles of different types and shapes are now being used in microfluidic chips.
+Recent advances in fabrication of Microfluidic devices has enabled Microneedles of different types and shapes to be used in microfluidic chips.
 The examples range from hollow microneedles to solid, porous, dissolvable and coated microneedles.
 The needles are designed such that they will penetrate through the skin barrier without messing up the nerve fibers.
 The hollow microneedles can be designed to deliver the desired amount of liquids at optimized time intervals to ensure effective drug delivery.
 Depending on the designated area and the required volume either a single hollow needle or an array of needles can be used.
 The solid microneedles are similar to normal sharp needles used in health clinics.
 They can puncture the skin and be removed to make pores to allow the drugs to enter the body via rubbing a gel, lotion, or a cream.
 Porous microneedles are similar to solid microneedles with the difference that the pores are pre-filed with a drug.
 Upon piercing the skin, the pores allow the drug to diffuse into the body.
 As the name implies, the coated microneedles are coated with the drug.
 Upon contacting the skin, the drug dissolves in the body.
 Next, the microneedle can be discarded.
 The dissolvable microneedles are made of biodegradable materials and will dissolve in the body after a certain amount of time.

 Microneedles often include an array of micron-sized needles for transdermal drug delivery.
 They were initially made with metals and silicon several drawbacks such as difficulty in loading the drugs and the possibility of breaking up the skin gave rise to the advent of polymeric microneedles.
 There are three types of polymeric microneedles: dissolvable, degradable, and swellable microneedles.